smachs/jquery-fab-button/README.md

 * [ ] Tooltips.
 * [ ] Modal generator.
 * [ ] Badges with animations for notifications that are received.
-* [ ] Color palette to be used directly in the FAB structure.
+* [ ] Color palette to be used directly in the FAB using data attributes.

 ## Table of Resources